 What is Myotonic Dystrophy?

-Myotonic dystrophy is a disorder where muscles weaken and have trouble relaxing after movement.
+Myotonic dystrophy is a disorder that causes muscle wasting, trouble relaxing after movement, and weakness.
 Early signs are muscle weakness in the face, hands, forearms, and feet.
 The heart, eyes, and other organs may also be affected later on in life.
+Myotonic dystrophy type 1 (DM1), also called Steinert disease, has a severe form starting from birth and a milder childhood-onset form.
+Myotonic dystrophy type 2 (DM2) is more rare than DM1 and generally manifests with milder signs and symptoms.

 Who gets Myotonic Dystrophy?